yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 For more information see [Manifest Based Classpath](#ManifestBasedClasspath) section below.

 ## `lib/platform/ext` directory
-JAR files placed in the `<GigaSpaces root>/lib/platform/ext` directory will be loaded once by the GSC-wide classloader and not separately by each Processing Unit instance (this classloader is called the Common Classloader, see the [Class Loaders](#classloaders) section below).
+JAR files placed in the `<XAP root>/lib/platform/ext` directory will be loaded once by the GSC-wide classloader and not separately by each Processing Unit instance (this classloader is called the Common Classloader, see the [Class Loaders](#classloaders) section below).

 This means they are shared between Processing Units on the same JVM and thereby offer no isolation.
 On the other hand this option consumes less PermGen memory (one instance per JVM).